top of page

 But some business trouble dashed his score.

-Will became the eldest of 6 siblings,
+Chloe: William was the eldest of 6 siblings,

 He likely attended the local school,